junxit/us-congress-bills-111/metadata.md

 - Rep. McGovern, James P. [D-MA-3] (M000312)
 - Rep. Blumenauer, Earl [D-OR-3] (B000574)
 - Rep. Murphy, Patrick J. [D-PA-8] (M001168)
+- Del.
+Faleomavaega, Eni F. H. [D-AS-At Large] (F000010)
+- Rep. Miller, Gary G. [R-CA-42] (M001139)

 ## Committees (1)

 - House — Natural Resources Committee

+## Recorded votes (1)

+- 2009-03-03 — [House 111-1-91](votes/house-111-1-0091.md) — On Motion to Suspend the Rules and Pass, as Amended — **Passed** (394–13)

 ## Actions

 - 2009-01-06 — Introduced in House
 - 2009-01-06 — Introduced in House
 - 2009-01-06 — Referred to the House Committee on Natural Resources.
+- 2009-02-04 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2009-03-02 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Holt objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2009-03-02 — Considered under suspension of the rules. (consideration: CR H2880-2882)
+- 2009-03-02 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+146.
+- 2009-03-02 — Mr. Holt moved to suspend the rules and pass the bill, as amended.
+- 2009-03-03 — Considered as unfinished business. (consideration: CR H2899)
+- 2009-03-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-03-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 394 - 13 (Roll no. 91). (text: CR 3/02/2009 H2880-2881)
+- 2009-03-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 394 - 13 (Roll no. 91).(text: CR 3/02/2009 H2880-2881)
+- 2009-03-03 — The title of the measure was amended.
+Agreed to without objection.